Dear Department of Labor: Don’t Cut the Women’s Bureau!

 Given this consideration, H.B.
 28 even has the potential to target cisgender women and girls, especially women and girls of color.
 Eurocentric ideals of womanhood have historically, and presently, been used to challenge the success of cisgender female athletes, with contemporary examples including Olympic athletes such as runner Caster Semenya, Algerian boxer Imane Khelif, and Taiwanese boxer Lin Yu-ting.
 Perceptions of womanhood that are based on “biology,” such as beliefs surrounding appropriate hormone levels, are also inherently based on whiteness.

 Finally, H.B.
 28 directs the Government Accountability Office to compile one-sided data on the harms that transgender women and girls’ participation in sports causes to their cisgender counterparts, including the benefits that they will lose and any psychological, developmental, participatory, and sociological negative impacts.
-Creating this body of data is dangerous, as it intentionally omits and ignores the neutral or positive of trans participation in sports.
+This body of data intentionally omits and ignores the neutral or positive of trans participation in sports.
 The Second Circuit Court of Appeals found that an inclusive athletics policy in Connecticut did not detract from cisgender girls’ participation, while the Center for Disease Control’s program, “What Works in Schools,” implied that including transgender people in sports may be beneficial because it reduces experiences of violence, poor mental health, and suicidal thoughts among high school students regardless of sexual identity.

 >